1. iPlum provides you complete privacy

-Enter the first few digits ending with a star (*).
+Wild Card blocking: Enter the first few digits ending with a star (*).
 This will block any numbers which match that string.
 Do not enter multiple stars.
 The star needs to be at the end of the numbers.
-A simple star after the country icon will block all calls from that country.
+A simple star after the country icon will block all calls & texts from that country.
 Entering 410* for US will block all numbers starting with area-code 410.

+Setup free IVR for your iPlum number in iPlum portal.
 Spammers usually have automated dialers.
-We are seeing more often that if you have an Auto Attendant setup on your iPlum number, the dialers stop at the Greetings itself since there is no real person to dial an extension and the spam call gets dropped.
+If you have an Auto Attendant setup on your iPlum number, the dialers stop at the Greeting itself since there is no real person to dial an extension and the spam call gets dropped.
 To find about Auto Attendant click here